ariatemplates/editors-tools/ultimate-poc/src/poc/document/README.md

 __In the future__: this class will be useful to implement what it's done for, that is a custom document providing.

-## Document setup participant

-Applies setup on a document.

-For now it only sets up a document partitioner.

 ## Document partitioner

 Sets up big partitions of a document.